nominatrix/nominatrix.github.io/_posts/2014-11-28-five-dollar-blogger.md

 What you get back later that week is one of the following:

-1. A grammatical horror story – Not spell-checked, strange syntax, just plain not great.
+1. A grammatical horrorshow – Not spell-checked, strange syntax, just plain not great.

 2. Nonsense – The content doesn’t make sense on any level.
 “You are guaranteed to have make great smiling when you see our majestic baby food.”

 3. Keyword stuffing – They pick a keyword, but misspell it, then use it fifteen times.
 Google does not smile on this at all.

 4.Nothing.
 They totally blow you off.
 At least you haven’t paid them for it.

 ##Now What?